Which way will you have your cream tea?

 For Devon Cream Teas:

-– Jam used to be more expensive so it's tradition that you would put less on top
+– Jam used to be more expensive so it's a tradition that you would put less on top

 – The thickness of the clotted cream is more like butter – and you don’t put jam then butter on your toast